WHAT IS PMDD?

 - Hormonal Birth Control

-+ Sometimes suggested within allopathic treatment options:
++ Sometimes suggested within western medicine treatment options:

 - Mental Health Counseling